CtrlK

 Workflow Clarity

-The 6-step process is clearly sequenced with explicit validation checkpoints (Step 5 validates every completion, Step 6 performs integration fixes with test runs until green).
-There are feedback loops for error recovery (retry/escalate on failure, re-run tests until green), and the rolling pool scheduler has clear state management (pending/running/completed/failed).
+The workflow is clearly sequenced across 6 steps with explicit validation checkpoints (Step 5 validates every completion, Step 6 performs integration fixes with a test-until-green feedback loop).
+Error handling is addressed, and the completion bar provides clear exit criteria.
+The rolling pool scheduling policy is unambiguous.

 3 / 3